marcusblanco/marcusblanco/README.md

 - :octocat: I’m currently learning HTML, CSS, Javascript, Java, and C++.
 (Of course all the forces are thrown into the study of the first three)
 - 🔨 I’m currently working on creating webpages and learning how to progam.
-- 😀 I like to make beats, code, watching videos, and learn new things in my free time.
+- 😀 I like to make beats, code, watching videos, and learn new things at my free time.
 - 💬 I would be glad to have some useful advice from knowledgeable people.
-- 📈 Блинб буду senior

 - [ ] 🌐 Web-programming 🌐
     - [ ] :octocat: Front-End
         - [X] HTML
-        - [ ] CSS
+        - [X] CSS
             - [X] Base
-            - [ ] Advanced level (In Progress)
+            - [X] Advanced level (Guess i get it)
         - [ ] JavaScript
             - [X] Base
             - [ ] Advanced level (In Progress) [Includes Frameworks]
+                - [X]Javascript Advanced
      - [ ] :octocat: Back-end
         - [X] Something will be here i guess, but later 🕞